 How Wind For Change works:

 Two weeks before Justin visits your school, teachers explain the Wind For Change contest to students and ask for participants in a wind speed contest.
 Participating students then take home a Wind Speed Pledge Sheet and solicit pledges from families and friends.
-(Sponsorships start at 50¢ per mph.
+Sponsorships start at 50¢ per mph.
 Students can also collect a flat donation of $5 or more to participate.
-Teachers are invited to seek pledges as well!)

 Part 1 of the visit – The Science Lesson

-Justin’s 45-minute Science presentation covers a wide range of weather-related concepts and lessons.
+Justin’s 45-minute science presentation covers a wide range of weather-related concepts.
 Certainly his most popular segment with students is extreme weather, interspersed with videos, photos and Justin’s narrative of safety tips and forecasting techniques.
 Justin keeps his slide deck infused with current events, including pictures of satellite launches and recent storms.

 Part 2 of the visit – The Wind Contest

 After the science lesson, those students who had agreed to participate in the wind contest beforehand are given two chances each to blow into a hand-held anemometer to register the highest wind speed they can.
 The competition is simple and teachers and students get passionate about it!
 (Involves technique and lung power; top speed in a pre-K class is around 20 mph, while Justin’s personal best is 52 mph!)
 A video is below, and more photos and videos are posted on the Wind For Change Facebook Page.

 Part 3 of the visit – The Winners!

 After the wind speed contest, Justin announces which student collected the most pledges and who recorded the highest wind speed.
 Every participant is presented with a personal certificate with their name and highest speed.
 Kids have a week to collect and return pledges to school.
 We provide a prepaid envelope with a tracking number to the teacher to easily forward the funds to Cool Kids Campaign.

 How to invite Justin to your school